mwc360/mwc360.github.io/_posts/2024-12-12-Should-You-Ditch-Spark-DuckDB-Polars.md

 ## Compute Configurations

 I elected to use the smallest possible compute size for each respective engine for both the 10GB and 100GB benchmarks.
 For DuckDB and Polars, using Python Notebooks, this was the default 2-vCore VM size.
 For Spark, the smallest possible compute size is a Single-Node 4-vCore Spark cluster (one single Small node VM).
-While the starting node size for Spark is 2x bigger, Fabric Single-Node clusters currently allocate 50% of cores to the driver, meaning the Spark job effectively only has 2 vCores available for typical Spark tasks.
+While the starting node size for Spark is 2x bigger, Fabric Single-Node clusters allocate 50% of cores to the driver, meaning the Spark job effectively only has 2 vCores available for typical Spark tasks.

-- The 10GB benchmark was run on 2-, 4-, and 8-vCore machines (all single-node configurations for Spark).
+- The 10GB benchmark was run on 2, 4, and 8-vCore machines (all single-node configurations for Spark).
-- The 100GB benchmark was run on 2-, 4-, 8-, 16-, and 32-vCore compute configurations:
+- The 100GB benchmark was run on 2, 4, 8, 16, and 32-vCore compute configurations:
-  - For Spark, I used single-node configurations for 4- and 8-vCores.
+  - For Spark, I used single-node configurations for 4 and 8-vCores.
   - For 16-vCores, I used a cluster with three 4-vCore worker nodes (4 driver vCores + 12 worker vCores).
   - For 32-vCores, I used a cluster with three 8-vCore worker nodes (8 driver vCores + 24 worker vCores).